 While applications are processed on a rolling basis, international applicants are encouraged to apply early so that the required travel paperwork can be obtained from the country of origin.
 This paperwork must be obtained in order to travel to campus prior to classes starting.
 The process for obtaining this travel paperwork can often take two to six months to complete, depending on the country of origin.
 Applicants seeking consideration for funding should also apply early.

-Funding and financial assistance is also available to qualified applicants.
+Funding and financial assistance is available to qualified applicants.
 This support is generally in the form of an assistantship or fellowship.
-Those interested in pursuing funding are encouraged to visit the degree specific pages for additional information on funding opportunities as well as the process for securing funding, which is a process that is separate from admissions.
+Those interested in pursuing funding are encouraged to visit the degree specific pages (MSME or PhD) for additional information on funding opportunities as well as the process for securing funding, which is a process that is separate from admissions.
+Applicants are advised to contact faculty with matching research interests for inquiries about financial assistance.
+Applicants contacting the graduate program director or department head to inquire about funding will be referred to the appropriate page linked above.

-For additional information about Mechanical Engineering graduate programs, please contact Dr. Steve Shepard, the departmental graduate program director.
+For additional information about Mechanical Engineering graduate programs, please contact Dr. Kalyan Srinivasan, the departmental graduate program director.

 Over 1,500 undergraduates and over 160 graduate students were enrolled in Mechanical Engineering at The University of Alabama in the Fall 2021 term.
 Currently, there are 31 Mechanical Engineering faculty members.
 Faculty teach graduate-level courses and conduct research in thrust areas that include, but are not limited to: automotive systems, robotics and human systems, automation and mechatronic systems, energy and building efficiency, internal combustion engines, manufacturing systems, additive manufacturing, and materials processing and modeling.